Corona Virus Resources for Substance Use Disorder Providers

 California COVID-19 Response Stay at Home Exceptions for Essential Needs

-LA County Guidance for Residential Substance Use Treatment Settings
+LA County Guidance for Non-Residential Substance Use Treatment Settings

 LA County Coronavirus/COVID-19 Mental Health Resources

 Home Isolation Instructions for Managing Clients who are Symptomatic

 CDC Centers for Disease Control Guidance for Employers